|Address||3 Runway Place

 Our campervan and motorhome hire Hobart branch is located just 2.5 kilometres from the airport and 18 kilometres from the city CBD.
 We are only a stone’s throw from the popular Coal River Valley wine-growing region and the beautiful and historic town of Richmond, home to the oldest bridge in Australia.

-Book your campervan or motorhome rental with Cruisin’ Motorhomes today and embark on a scenic trip of Tasmania.
+Book your Tasmania campervan rental or motorhome hire with Cruisin’ Motorhomes today and embark on a scenic trip of Tasmania.
 For a list of some of the greatest road trips in the Hobart region, please see our Hobart Campervan Itinerary page.
 If you need any advice on self-driven holidays in Australia, our Travel Info page has plenty of helpful tips.

 To make the most of your time in Hobart, these are some of best places to visit in and around the city: